History of OECD in Timeline

 1961: OECD Development Centre Established

-1961: OECD Founded
+1961: OECD founded

 In 1961, the Organisation for Economic Co-operation and Development (OECD) was founded with 38 member countries to stimulate economic progress and world trade.

-1962: Launch of OECD Observer Magazine
+1962: OECD Observer Magazine Launched

-1964: Japan Joins the OECD
+1964: Japan Joins OECD

 In 1964, Japan became a member of the OECD.